 But why spoil such a magical day with the truth?

 Instead, we’ll add to the magic with a look back to the not too distant past.
-To a magical time and place – before the Department of Homeland Security, Facebook, and Google were around to track your every move.
+To a magical time and place – before the Department of Homeland Security, Facebook, Google, and contact tracers were around to track your every move.
 Back when freedom was a little freer.
-And currency destruction was a little subtler.
+And currency debasement was a little subtler.

 Boiling points in politics, business, and popular culture are often exceeded with seemingly little advanced notice.
 Then, in short order, a revolution explodes the status quo out of existence.
 Not until later is it apparent that the pot was simmering for many years – or decades – before the eruption.